 CETA from time to time allocates grants to projects to reimburse employers for allowances, travelling and accommodation for the classroom training periods.
-Employers shall apply for reimbursements of these allowances, in writing, to the CETA.
+Employers shall apply for reimbursements of these allowances, in writing, to the CETA / EPWP.
 Payment, if approved, will be according to criteria laid out by CETA.
-CETA agreed that an amount of R 250 per week for a maximum period of 30 weeks is claimable by Employers under the EPWP.
-Employers may instruct the Training Provider as their agent to effect payment of allowances, travelling and accommodation.
+CETA agreed that an amount of R 120 per week for a maximum period of 30 weeks is claimable by Employers under the EPWP.

-The CETA may also agree to pay travelling and accommodation grants to learners, for the period of the classroom training.
-Employers would have to prepare a travel and accommodation budget for each learner, according to a template provided by the CETA (see addendum EG), to apply for such grants. .
-Employers shall apply for travelling and accommodation grants, in writing, to the CETA (see addendum CF).
-If approved, payment will be according to criteria laid out by CETA (see addendum CE).
+The NDPW may also agree to pay travelling and accommodation grants to learners, for the period of the classroom training.
+Employers would have to prepare a travel and accommodation budget for each learner, according to a template provided by the EPWP (see addendum EG), to apply for such grants.
+Employers shall apply for travelling and accommodation grants, in writing, to the EPWP (see addendum CF).
+This request should be inline with the previous CETA funding framework.
+If approved, payment will be according to criteria laid out by CETA / EPWP (see addendum CE).

 Lead Employers/Employers will be required to certify claims from training providers.
-Guidelines for the payment of allowances by CETA are attached as Addendum CE of this management plan.
+Guidelines for the payment of allowances by CETA / EPWP are attached as Addendum CE of this management plan.